Akhila1019/MSE-App/README.md

 ## How does the app work at this stage?

 1. Record the input voice
-2. Send GPS information immediately to the contact number mentioned in MapsActivity.java
+2. Send GPS information immediately to the contact number mentioned in MapsActivity.java.
+As of now a sample contact number is used for testing the app.Later it can be changed to the police station number.

 ## What work do we still need to do?

 1. Real panic scream vs non-panic scream classification
-2. Immediate emergency call/SMS should be made to nearby police stations on scream detection
+2. Provide immediate support after recognising words similar to "help" in different languages.